 Deaf Indigenous Communities

-It’s difficult to know how many indigenous people are Deaf and hard-of-hearing, but it’s believed that the prevalence of deafness is higher among Native peoples.
+It’s difficult to know how many indigenous people are Deaf and hard-of-hearing, but it’s believed that a higher rate of people in Native communities are deaf.
 A National Center for Health Statistics 2006 survey shows that more 1 in 4 Native people over the age of 18 report some level of hearing loss.

 Judy Stout, a Deaf member of the Lumbee tribe, spoke with pride about her upbringing in Pembroke, NC, the Lumbee tribal seat where Native people have a great deal of independence.
 Still, Stout noted that for Deaf Lumbee people, and Natives everywhere, there are additional challenges.
 For example, children sent to Deaf schools risk losing their Native traditions by being away, though Stout noted some institutes in the western US today actively work to help students maintain their culture.
 On the other hand, students mainstreamed at Native schools often have unqualified interpreters, so their education is not equal to their hearing peers.
 This makes it difficult to get a job later, as well.

 “Native people tend to keep their Deaf children at home and shelter them, or have them learn a trade.
 I’m grateful to my parents, who sent me to Deaf school at age 11.
 Before that, I was mainstreamed with no access.
 I couldn’t read or write.
 I was a skilled artist, and I could write cursive, but I didn’t have language.”